 When the plants are about 10″ tall, they should be transplanted either to larger containers or outdoors.
 Do not transplant if temperatures are below 40 degrees or there is a chance of frost.
 Many poplars can be propagated by this method, as well as willows.
 I have done it with Spirea plants, American Beautyberry, Figs, Rose of Sharon, Forsythia, and many others.

 If you want to, you can use longer cuttings.
-It will require that you prep the cuttings so they do make roots quickly.
-Let’s say you have a 3 ft. cutting.
-Scratch the lower 3″ of the cutting with a dull knife until you see green.
+It will require that you prep the cuttings to plant them so they do make roots quickly.
+If you have a 3 ft. cutting scratch the lower 3″ of the cutting with a dull knife until you see green.
 If you see tan, you are scratching too deep.
-Prepare a hole in the ground, about 6″ deep. dust some rooting hormone on the scratched part of the cutting and the bottom.
+Prepare a hole in the ground, about 6″ deep.
+Dust some rooting hormone on the scratched part of the cutting and the bottom.
 Put the cutting in the hole, back fill, water and you are done.
-Yes, as long as you do this when the trees are dormant, it will work.
+Yes, as long as you do this when the trees are dormant, they will grow.

 The longer the cuttings are, the more you have to scratch and the deeper the hole should be.
 For a 12 ft. cutting you want a foot deep hole and you want to support that cutting with a bamboo cane parallel to it and tied so the cutting does not sway at all with the wind.
 The support does not have to be too long, 3-4 ft. tall will do it.
 Support can be removed a few months after the tree starts growing.